Medical card: History and politics

 Medical cards were introduced by Part III of the Health Act 1953, passed by the then Fianna Fáil government after the failure of the previous inter-party government's somewhat more ambitious Mother and Child Scheme.
 It was described as a "white card replacing the red ticket", the latter being a proof of pauperism required under the Irish poor laws for access to the public dispensary.
 The medical card scheme was administered by county councils until the newly created Health Boards took over in 1970; these in turn were replaced by the HSE in 2005.

-Until the Irish financial crisis of 2008, persons aged over 70 were automatically entitled to free medical cards.
-One of the austerity measures of the budget of October 2008 was the abrogation of this entitlement.
+Until the 2008 financial crisis, persons aged over 70 were automatically entitled to free medical cards.
+One of the austerity measures of the 2009 Irish budget was the abrogation of this entitlement.
 After several protests, the benefit was reinstated to all who earn under €700 per week, more than three times the limit for younger people.

 In March 2016 the HSE's National Medical Card Unit invited public comment on its draft three-year plan for 2016–18.

 Commentators criticising the alleged clientelism of TDs often instance representations TDs make on behalf of constituents who have been denied a medical card, despite such representations having no effect on the outcome of any review of the constituent's case.